a realm of the all mighty Lord;

 encompasses numberless cosmic domains.

-About ‘I dream: Night Sky’
+About ‘I dream of a Night Sky’

 This is intended to be representative of the Kingship of Christ over the whole cosmos, here on earth, throughout deep space and in God’s own eternal realm, Heaven.
 Finding a way of expressing this has been quite a roundabout journey for me, which has crystallized in the last year or so.